Students may engage in post-completion OPT after completion of their studies.

 Students must obtain a post-completion OPT I-20 from their International Student Advisor.

-Students mail their application to United States Citizenship and Immigration Services (USCIS), which approves or denies their OPT.
+Students apply to post-completion OPT to United States Citizenship and Immigration Services (USCIS), which approves or denies their OPT.

 No job offer is needed to apply for post-completion OPT.